 Yes, if the budget supports a split-seat strategy.
 ChatGPT can serve as the default workspace across more jobs, while Claude can sit with the smaller group that cares most about synthesis quality or terminal-heavy reasoning work.

-ChatGPT is the lower-friction mixed-workload default, while Claude is the better pick when reasoning quality and long-form output outweigh ecosystem breadth.
+ChatGPT is the lower-friction mixed-workload default, especially for cloud and app-connected Work deliverables.
+Claude is the better pick when reasoning quality, long-form output, or controlled work in a selected local workspace outweigh ecosystem breadth.

 ChatGPT has published paid plans starting at $20/month (Plus), and a $0 or included entry is also listed; compare that entry's allowance before treating it as a full free seat.